 Why Form a Limited Partnership?

-- Limited Partnerships are generally formed by individuals or corporations who 100% control of their asset or project while introducing heirs or investors on the income from the Limited Partnership.
+- Limited Partnerships are generally formed by individuals or corporations who have 100% control of their asset or project while introducing heirs or investors on the income from the Limited Partnership.

 - Limited Partnerships are free from stock or stockholders.
 Each Limited Partner has a clearly stated percentage of interest in the profits earned from the entity.